Occupational Disease Initiative

 - Hearing loss (noise exposure)

-- Increase industry awareness at both the industry and job-task level — Workers and employers that fully understand the risks are more likely to take steps to reduce exposure
+- Increase industry awareness at both the industry and job-task level: Workers and employers often do not fully understand the risk exposure or health effects from these exposures.
+Those who fully understand the risks are more likely to take steps to reduce exposure.

-- Create officer support tools — Officers that fully understand the risks and have the tools to explain them are better able to help employers and workers reduce exposure.
-Produce resources for workers and employers to clarify the risks, hazards, and controls that are most relevant to their workplace.
-This helps employers identify and take responsibility for the risks and manage the hazards present in their workplaces.
+We will produce resources for workers and employers to clarify the risks, hazards, and controls that are most relevant at their workplace.
+This helps employers identify and take responsibility for the risks and manage the hazards they create.

-By targeting diseases instead of limiting the scope to risks within specific industries, we are able to partner with external organizations that focus on those same diseases.
-This will give us a new perspective and allow us to conduct research and communicate across multiple industries where the operations and job activities might differ, but where the same disease outcomes exist.
+- Effective partnerships: By targeting diseases instead of limiting the scope to risks within specific industries, we can partner with external organizations that focus on those same diseases.
+This allows us to conduct research, build greater capacity and communicate across multiple industries where the operations and job activities might differ, but where the same disease outcomes exist.

 What you can do

-The following webpages include resources that will help you better understand and address some of the health and safety issues to focus on in your industry.
+The following web pages include resources that will help you better understand and address some of the health and safety issues we’ll be focusing on with our inspections and initiatives.